 By Stan Steinreich

-The writer is the president and CEO of Steinreich Communications, a Global Top 50 Public Relations firm, which works with many Israeli companies, including those in the tourism industry.
+The writer is the CEO of Steinreich Communications, a Global Top 50 Public Relations firm, the first international PR firm with wholly-owned offices in Israel and the Gulf.